Our position on key dementia challenges

 • A reduction in regional variation and inequalities in diagnosis, with a focus on underserved communities, with appropriate support for local systems to deliver on a diagnosis rate target.

-Read more about our dementia research policy
+Read more about our policy on system preparedness for disease-modifying treatments

 We need to see clear action in the following areas: